loxilb-io/loxilbdocs/docs/nat.md

 ### 4. DSR mode

 In DSR (direct server return) mode, loxilb performs load-balancing operation but without changing any IP addresses.
-It just updates the layer2 header as per end-point selected.
-Also, in DSR mode, loxilb does not need statefulness and end-point can choose a different return path not involving loxilb.
+It just updates the layer2 header as per selected end-point.
+Also in DSR mode, loxilb does not need statefulness and end-point can choose a different return path not involving loxilb.
 This maybe advantageous for certain scenarios where there is a need to reduce load in LB nodes by allowing return traffic to bypass the LB.